 By its very nature, IoT is cross-societal, which means that any progress towards making it more secure and reliable relies on multiple stakeholder interaction.
-While considerable work is being done to develop and implement technical solutions and discuss regulatory mechanisms to tackling the security challenges posed by IoT, much of it is presented with little discussion as to who the stakeholders are, nor their needs and wants.
+While considerable work is being done to develop, and implement technical solutions and discuss regulatory mechanisms to tackling the security challenges posed by IoT, much of it is presented with little discussion as to who the stakeholders are, nor their needs and wants.

-Here we have summarized the stakeholders and their respective characterization in a taxonomy.
+This paper will summarize the stakeholders and their respective characterization in a taxonomy.
 Our intention in developing this taxonomy was to be both broad and concise.
-Being broad allows us to consider a wide range of stakeholders in the IoT ecosystem, and being concise permits us to focus on each stakeholder with sufficient detail to be meaningful and actionable.
+Being broad allows us to consider a wide range of stakeholders in the IoT ecosystem, and being concise allows us room to focus on each stakeholder.